Southport F.C.: National League North and new board

 On 15 May 2017 it was announced that local accountant and supporter James Treadwell would become the club's new chairman, his first appointment was to welcome back former manager Mark Wright as Head of Development.
 Southport appointed Alan Lewer as manager on 30 May 2017.
 The 2017–18 season started well for the new management team, winning the five of their first eight league games.
 Following supporter's campaigning since May, law firm director Phil Hodgkinson joined the board of directors on 5 September 2017.
 Having lost their next six games after this date, Wright and Lewer were dismissed on 26 September 2017.

 Kevin Davies was appointed manager on 18 October 2017 on a two-and-a-half-year contract.
 Southport secured survival on 21 April 2018 despite losing 1–0 to Brackley Town.
 Despite this, Davies was dismissed as manager on 30 April 2018.
 After a spell scouting for Scunthorpe United, Liam Watson was reappointed manager of Southport on 7 May 2018.

 It was confirmed during the summer of 2019 that Phil Hodgkinson would step down as Southport's owner and director so that he could replace Dean Hoyle as majority shareholder and chairman of Championship club Huddersfield Town.
 On his departure from Southport, Hodgkinson sold his shares to Ian Kyle, Steve Porter and manager, Liam Watson, to create a new-look boardroom.

+Long serving manager Liam Watson stepped back from this role after a poor start to the 2023/34 season, to focus on his position as Club Director.
+Jim Bentley was appointed the club's new manager on 29 August 2023.